lukema95/roma-01/README.md

 - **Decision History**: Complete AI reasoning logs showing how each trading decision was made
 - **Performance Metrics**: Win rate, profit factor, Sharpe ratio, max drawdown, and more

+### AI Chat Assistant
+- **Interactive Chat Interface**: Chat directly with AI assistant from the right-side tabs
+- **Trading Guidance**: Ask questions about trading strategies, prompt suggestions, and risk management
+- **Platform Help**: Get assistance understanding platform features and capabilities
+- **Real-time Responses**: Powered by the same LLM models used for trading decisions
+- **Bilingual Support**: Full i18n support for English and Chinese

 The interface design emphasizes transparency and comparison, allowing users to see how different AI models perform in identical market conditions.

 _Screenshots coming soon_